 “The quickest way to build wealth is to get control of your largest wealth-building tool – your income.
-When all your money is going out the door to other people, you don’t have that tool at your disposal when it comes to important things like saving and investing.
+When all your money goes out the door to other people, you don’t have that tool at your disposal when it comes to important things like saving and investing.
 Getting out of debt dramatically shortens the distance between you and wealth.”

 Today, he’s built a successful company without taking on debt.
 I had the privilege of meeting Dave at his new Ramsey Solution headquarters in Nashville, TN, and was quite impressed with what he has accomplished.
 The beautiful building sits on 47 acres, and the site development costs at least $70 million.
 All paid in cash!

 However, what he was referring to is the “slow and steady” approach to building wealth.
 I’ve written about that myself in this blog as the best way for most people.
 Many millionaires have done just that with great success.
 But to say that it’s the shortest distance is simply not true.